 Let the righteous rejoice in the presence of God.
 Let the righteous rejoice in the presence of God.

-Let them be merry and joyful:

-In the presence of God.
+Let them be merry and joyful: In the presence of God.
+Glory to the Father, and to the Son, and to the Holy Spirit.
 Let the righteous rejoice in the presence of God.

-- V. Their sound has gone out into all lands: - And their message to the ends of the world.
+- V. Their sound has gone out into all lands: - R. And their message to the ends of the world.